rhiza-research/nuthatch/README.md

 secret= "your_secret_key"
 ```

-This is sufficient to enable nuthatch to store data in all file-like backends.
-Other backends, like databases,
-will require additional configuration parameters
+pyproject.toml cannot be easily packaged.
+If you would like your caches to be accessible
+when your package is installed and imported by others, you must use either a nuthatch.toml
+file or dynamic configuration.

-### Dynamic Secrets
+### Dynamic configuration - decorators

-You *should not* save secrets in pyproject.toml.
+You *should not* save secrets in files.
 To solve this problem nuthatch enables a method of fetching
 secrets dynamically, from a cloud secret store, or from another location like an environment variable or
 file.
 Just make sure this file is imported before you run your code